Increasing Access to Healthy Food

 Marra Farm Giving Garden

-In 2014, community members, volunteers and Lettuce Link staff grew more than 15,000 pounds of fresh, organic produce there.
+Since 1986, Solid Ground has cultivated a 3/4-acre Giving Garden on historic urban farmland at Marra Farm in the South Park neighborhood.
+Each year, community members, volunteers and staff grow more than 15,000 pounds of fresh, organic produce there.
 All of the produce grown stays in the South Park community, nourishing Concord International School students and their families – and other South Park residents – via food banks, meal programs, and our Work Trade program participants.

 Education, Volunteering, & Work Trade

 Through Volunteer Work Parties and an innovative Work Trade Program, people can volunteer at our farm in exchange for a bag of vegetables.